 The symbol of San Miniato is the Fortress of Frederick the Second, built on the highest point of the city in 1221, as reported by an inscription of an imperial chancellor.
 Its strategic position allowed to control the transit of men and goods between Florence and Pisa and along the via Francigena.

-The tower was 37 meters high and crowned by cylindrical columns of brick in imitation of the pinnacles of the bell towers in Sicily.
-These characteristics and the ogival blind arches possibly indicate that a team of Sicilian craftsmen was directly involved in the construction of the tower.
+The Rocca, with a quadrangular plan, is 37 meters high and crowned by cylindrical columns made of bricks, in imitation of the pinnacles on the bell towers.
+Its characteristics indicate the probable participation to the construction of Norman workers.